School Science Lessons.

 ammonium bichromate, orange-red monoclinic crystals, heat decomposes,

 The hazardous properties of this salt are similar to those of other soluble

 chromate and dichromate salts.
-Ammonium

-is believed to be carcinogenic.
+salts is believed to be carcinogenic.

 on heating to form green chromium (III) oxide,

 nitrogen gas and water.
 Start the reaction with a lighted match.
 The reaction

 continues because it is exothermic.